-No passing after the checkered flag to the scanner.
-The scanner will score in the order that you crossed the finish line (checkered flag) ONLY.
+No passing after the checkered flag finish line banner, to the scanner.
+The scanner will score in the order that you crossed the finish line banner.

 Once the checkered flag goes out, riders are given a reasonable amount of time to complete their final lap.
 The amount of time does vary depending on the length of the course.
 This time will be a minimum of thirty minutes from the time the checkered flag is thrown.

 A rider may get assistance on the track from their Pit Crew or spectators, but must cross the finish line under the bike’s own power or by the rider physically alone.

 If a rider is towed in from the track, that lap will not count.
 If the rider is able to get the machine back started during the race, the rider must re-enter the track at the scoring tent.

 If in the referee’s opinion, it is necessary to stop an event after 50 percent of the total time has been covered, the race may be considered completed.
 Riders will be scored according to their position on the lap preceding the one before the red flag.

 ENDING THE RACE- The race is officially deemed over 1 hour after the checkered flag or when the sweep rider returns, whichever comes first.

 Once results are posted at registration, there is a twenty minute protest period.
 If there are any problems seen with results, this is the only time that problems will be corrected prior to handing out plaques.
 Once plaques are handed out, if any changes are then made to the results, plaques will not be re-collected to be handed out to the proper persons.

 YOU, THE RIDER ARE RESPONSIBLE FOR CHECKING YOUR RESULTS BEFORE YOU LEAVE THE TRACK FOR THE DAY.